-- 19.1 SENIORITY LISTS: Each Division or similar unit that employs part-time employees will establish a seniority list based on the first part-time employment at the specific college. - 19.1.1 Regular faculty who are assigned an overload will be included in the divisional-based part-time seniority list. - 19.1.2 Seniority lists shall be updated with new names and start dates that are added to the lists.
+- 19.1 SENIORITY LISTS: Each Division or similar unit that employs part-time employees will establish a seniority list based on the first semester of paid part-time employment at the specific college.
+If a tie in seniority exists at the end of each Fall and Spring semester, the order of seniority for all new part-time employees at each division shall be determined by lot by the college president or designee and the AFT president or designee. - 19.1.1 Regular faculty who are assigned an overload will be included in the divisional-based part-time seniority list. - 19.1.2 Seniority lists shall be updated with new names and start dates that are added to the lists.
 Copies of the list shall be made available to faculty who make such a request.
 In addition a copy of the seniority lists shall be forwarded to Human Resources by the date of the fall and spring first census and copies shall be made available in the Division Office. - 19.1.3 If a break in service exceeds three (3) semesters, then the person's name is to be removed from the seniority list.
-If a part time faculty member requests, but is not given, an assignment, it will not constitute a break in service; however, if the faculty member is not given an assignment after requesting it for a period of six consecutive semesters, the person's name will be removed from the seniority list. - 19.2 ASSIGNMENT AND RETENTION: Among the factors considered in determining retention and all assignments, including additional assignments that become available, are seniority, as described in 19.1, relative experience/qualifications and program need. - 19.2.1 Factors included when giving due consideration to relative experience/qualifications include, but are not limited to: - General teaching experience including other institutions, not just within the District; - Related professional experience other than teaching; - Skills and experience in specialized areas; - Level of education/academic preparation; and - Previous performance record (satisfactory or better) and adherence to District Rules and Regulations. - 19.2.2 Program need includes, but is not limited to: - Employee qualifications to carry out the assignment; - Expertise and/or demonstrated practical experience in the specific requirements of the assignment; - Employee ability to use and expose students to current information, technology and skills required in the assignment; - Employee availability at needed time; - Maintenance of an inclusive academic staff. - 19.2.3 It is the responsibility of the part-time faculty member to provide information to management to be considered when determining retention and assignment. - 19.2.4 When feasible, each College Division will make reasonable efforts to provide part-time faculty with the same or similar faculty load as in the previous term if the part-time faculty member has received two (2) consecutive satisfactory evaluations or has been given an assignment for six (6) semesters with no negative evaluations. - 19.2.4.1 In any instance in which seniority is not followed, the documented reason shall be provided to the faculty member, and AFT, at least fifteen (15) working days prior to the first day of assignment, if the faculty member requests such documentation within ten (10) working days of receipt of the assignment
+If a part time faculty member requests, but is not given, an assignment, it will not constitute a break in service; however, if the faculty member is not given an assignment after requesting it for a period of six consecutive semesters, the person's name will be removed from the seniority list. - 19.2 ASSIGNMENT AND RETENTION: Among the factors considered in determining retention and all assignments, including additional assignments that become available, are seniority, as described in 19.1, relative experience/qualifications and program need. - 19.2.1 Factors included when giving due consideration to relative experience/qualifications include, but are not limited to: - General teaching experience including other institutions, not just within the District; - Related professional experience other than teaching; - Skills and experience in specialized areas; - Level of education/academic preparation; and - Previous performance record (satisfactory or better) and adherence to District Rules and Regulations. - 19.2.2 Program need includes, but is not limited to: - Employee qualifications to carry out the assignment; - Expertise and/or demonstrated practical experience in the specific requirements of the assignment; - Employee ability to use and expose students to current information, technology and skills required in the assignment; - Employee availability at needed time; - Maintenance of an inclusive academic staff. - 19.2.3 It is the responsibility of the part-time faculty member to provide information to management to be considered when determining retention and assignment. - 19.2.4 When feasible, each College Division will make reasonable efforts to provide part-time faculty with the same or similar faculty load as in the previous term if the part-time faculty member has received two (2) consecutive satisfactory evaluations or has been given an assignment for six (6) semesters with no negative evaluations.

+In any instance in which seniority is not followed, the documented reason shall be provided to the faculty member, and AFT, at least fifteen (15) working days prior to the first day of assignment, if the faculty member requests such documentation within ten (10) working days of receipt of the assignment.